📊 DBX Key Takeaways

 Dropbox shows excellent profitability and cash generation, with 80.1% gross margin, 27.3% operating margin, and a very strong 36.9% free cash flow margin.
 However, revenue is contracting and the balance sheet carries meaningful risk due to negative equity, a sub-1.0 current ratio, and sizable long-term debt, which tempers an otherwise efficient and cash-rich business model.

-Why Buy Dropbox, Inc..
-Stock?
-DBX Key Strengths
+Dropbox, Inc..
+Key Strengths (DBX)

 - High-margin software model with 80.1% gross margin and 27.3% operating margin